Basement Organization Tips

 Protecting Your Possessions

 Keep the potential for damage from flooding in mind and note that even without flooding, basements are often damp.
-Any items that may be damaged by moisture should be stored in plastic containers; if they are very valuable to you, you may want to consider storing them in another part of the home.
+Any items that may be damaged by moisture should be stored in plastic containers; if they are very valuable to you, you may want to consider storing them in another part of the home or in a personal storage unit.